 - Deepening your understanding after you attend Scrum training

 - Preparing for a Scrum.org assessment

 - Helping others deepen their understanding of Scrum

 Here’s how you might get the best results from this cheat-sheet…

 - Print out the Scrum Discovery Cheat Sheet.

 - Watch this video to get a quick introduction to Scrum –

 - Understand every single term mentioned in the Scrum Glossary and Professional Scrum Development Glossary

-- Answer all the questions in the cheat-sheet.
+- Now, answer all the questions in the Scrum Discovery Cheat Sheet in the context of your chosen company, with the assumption that you have that magic wand.
 Make improvements as you discover new insights.

-- Go back to step 4 with special focus on the questions you got wrong
+- Go back to step 2 and start reviewing all the suggested resources again, with a special focus on the topics related to questions you got wrong in the assessments.

-- Repeat the assessments until you score 100% consistently
+- Repeat each assessment until you score 100% consistently.